davedema/touchDesigner_experiments/README.md

 # TouchDesigner, the learning path
-A collection of experiments done in touchDesigner
+A collection of experiments made in touchDesigner

 <h2>SPIKYBOIS</h2>